krisman3/Homework15/README.md

 Task 1:
 Create a base class Shape with a method for calculating the area.
-Create derived classes: a rectangle, circle, right triangle, trapezoid with their own methods for calculating the area.
+Create derived classes: a rectangle, circle, right triangle, trapezoid with their own methods for calculating the area.

 Task 2
 Override the int (returns the area) and str (returns info